What is a Gemstone?

 The colour of a gemstone will often be its most important feature.
 It can also be the least reliable for accurate identification.
 Identifying a gemstone based on colour alone has led to countless mistakes being made

-Colour is determined by three main factors, the mineral's chemical composition, crystal structure and natural defects and inclusions.
+Colour is determined by three main factors: the mineral's chemical composition, crystal structure, and natural defects and inclusions.

-This is why gemstones of the same mineral variety can be found in a wide range of colours.
+This is why some gemstones of the same mineral variety can be found in a wide range of colours.

 The largest group of gemstones are those which are mostly colourless in their purest form.
 These stones tend to be translucent or transparent.

-Without light there would be no colour.
+Without light, there would be no colour.
 The human eye only sees colour because of the way light interacts with an object.
 Our eyes and brain then work together to enable us to perceive the colours we see.

 Objects only appear to be colourful when illuminated by light.
-As light fades so does colour.
+As light fades, so does colour.
 Our eyes then only see black and grey.

 Banded amethyst (also known as chevron amethyst) is the most extreme example of colour zoning.